cedadev/tech-blog/_posts/datapoint/2025-06-24-ceda-datapoint.md

 DataPoint has been designed with scientific research use cases in mind - with encouragement for feedback from the user community at every stage that can be incorporated into new feature releases for DataPoint.
 Highlighted here are some of the features added to DataPoint that are specifically aimed at improving the user experience of finding and accessing data.

-## Abstraction of the Filesystem
+## Abstraction of the POSIX Filesystem

-STAC assets within the collections that are accessed by DataPoint have a reference to the exact data path within the CEDA archive where specific files can be found.
-This is used within DataPoint to locate the specific asset file, without the user needing to know the location of relevant datasets themselves.
+STAC *assets* within the collections that are accessed by DataPoint have a reference to the exact data path within the CEDA archive where specific files can be found.
+This is used within DataPoint to locate the specific STAC *asset*, without the user needing to know the location of relevant datasets themselves.
 The creation of data cubes (objects that contain metadata about the datasets) is seamlessly abstract, such that no user-supplied information should be necessary, beyond the search parameters needed to identify the correct dataset.
-This represents a shift from a **file-based** to **object-based** mindset, although DataPoint also makes it easy to extract the set of assets as a list for any given dataset - if users prefer to locate the files themselves.
+This represents a shift from a **file-based** to a more intuitive **variable-based** mindset, where users can access a time-series for a given variable or array index, rather than rely on a set of files.
+DataPoint does however ensure that the set of *assets* can be extracted as a list for any given dataset - if users prefer to locate the files themselves.

 ## Format-Agnostic Data Handling

 Where DataPoint objects have been created to represent specific datasets, these objects have the capacity to access and serve data directly, again without user configuration required.
 The format of the data and storage configurations do not need to be known to the user; you do not need to know that the data is stored as Cloud-Optimised GeoTiff (COG), Zarr or any other format.
-DataPoint knows how to open them for you - this is currently supported for cloud-based formats like COG, Zarr and Kerchunk, but in future will be extended for other file types like NetCDF/HDF, CSV, etc. An example of how to extract an xarray-based data representation from a given STAC item (regardless of format) is below:
+DataPoint knows how to open them for you - this is currently supported for cloud-based formats/specifications like COG, Zarr and Kerchunk, but in future will be extended for other file types like NetCDF/HDF, CSV, etc. An example of how to extract an xarray-based data representation from a given STAC item (regardless of format) is below:

 ```
 from ceda_datapoint import DataPointClient